-This is a super easy no-sew gnome pattern that is so versatile, you’ll be stunned.
-There are so many fun ways to dress up this gnome and make it unique–I love it!
+This is a super easy no-sew gnome pattern that is so versatile, you’ll be stunned!
+There are so many fun ways to dress up this gnome and make it unique.

 Easy No-Sew Gnome Pattern

-Here at Ruffles and Rain Boots, we adore making gnomes.
-True story, I have more gnomes in my house than any sane person should have–and I have gifted a good portion of them to other people, too.
-Making gnomes is just so fun, fast, and every one of them is unique.
-Its no wonder that I came up with this easy no-sew gnome pattern.
+Here at Ruffles and Rain Boots, I adore making gnomes.
+I have more gnomes in my house than any sane person should have.
+I gift them, donate them, auction them, and well, obviously keep them.
+Making gnomes is so fun and every one of them is unique.

 No Time to Make This Now?
 Pin it for Later